evolverine/intimacy-toolbox/README.md

 # Pledge

 I call it the pledge, but maybe "statement of intention" or even "conversation starter" can define it better.
-It's meant to help us get on the same page, which these days is invaluable. <a class="btn" href="{% link _pages/pledge.md %}">Read the pledge</a>
+It's meant to help us get on the same page, which these days is invaluable. <a class="btn btn-primary" href="{% link _pages/pledge.md %}">Read the pledge</a>

 # Other resources